Skip to content

 Design overview

-The Percona Operator for MySQL automates and simplifies deploying and managing open source MySQL clusters on Kubernetes.
+The Percona Operator for MySQL automates deploying and operating open source MySQL clusters on Kubernetes.

 Containers deployed with the Operator include the following components: